Crusader Class Overview in Diablo Immortal

 - While they excel at pulling monsters together and applying massive, decimating AoE attacks to them, Crusaders lack when lone, important targets are left standing on the battlefield — making Challenge Rifts a particularly vexing war of attrition.
 Crusaders' prolonged cooldown droughts and lackluster primary attacks are to blame.

 - Crusaders are entrusted with charging ahead of their party, but their outrider duties lead to smaller payoffs — loot will inevitably get left behind, falling victim to the increased effectiveness of the party.
 While this won't starve Crusaders of important gear, it is proven to diminish their overall resources from salvage — an important factor in the game.

-- Crusaders are heavily reliant on during farming, making the skill a focal point of their rotation of many builds.
-Combined with the fact that is the only mobility tool available to the class, that means any crowd control or interruption applied to the skill makes the Crusader suffer greatly in both DPS and repositioning potential.
+- Crusaders are heavily reliant on Draw and Quarter during farming, making the skill a focal point of their rotation of many builds.
+Combined with the fact that Draw and Quarter is the only mobility tool available to the class, that means any crowd control or interruption applied to the skill makes the Crusader suffer greatly in both DPS and repositioning potential.

 Below, you will find a list of all Crusader builds we currently have on the site:

 - Crusader Leveling Guide